Jacqui Smith: Home Secretary

 Smith managed to pass the 42-day detention law plans in the House of Commons, despite heavy opposition.
 The House of Lords voted overwhelmingly against the law, with some of the Lords reportedly characterising it as "fatally flawed, ill-thought-through and unnecessary", stating that "it seeks to further erode fundamental legal and civil rights".
 In March 2009, Smith published the first ever public Counter Terror Strategy.

 When Conservative MP Damian Green was arrested in his Commons office, Smith stated that she was not informed of the impending arrest.
 The Metropolitan Police said that Green was "arrested on suspicion of conspiring to commit misconduct in a public office and aiding and abetting, counselling or procuring misconduct in a public office".
 A junior Home Office official, Christopher Galley, was later arrested regarding the same alleged offences as Green, and was released on bail.
 He was not charged, but he was suspended from his Home Office job while the investigation continued.
 He was later dismissed from his position for gross misconduct.
 Green did not dispute having dealings with the Home Office official.

 In March 2009, at the height of the expenses furore, a leaked poll of Labour Party members revealed that Smith was considered to be the worst performing member of the Cabinet, with only 56% of her party believing she was doing a good job.

-In October 2018 Chief Prosecutor in North West England, Nazir Afzal, alleged on BBC Radio 4 that the Home Office had issued a memo to all police forces in 2008, informing that the child victims of Pakistani grooming gangs had made an "informed choice" and "it's not for you police officers to get involved in".
-Smith ran the Home Office at the time of this alleged instruction.